mapbox/mapbox.js/JS.md

 So, for each `feature` in your GeoJSON data, the geojsonLayer actually has a specific little layer for that feature.

-## L.geoJson, map.markerLayer, L.marker, and L.mapbox.markerLayer
+## L.geoJson, map.featureLayer, L.marker, and L.mapbox.featureLayer

 Want to put a point on the map?
 There are quite a few ways!
 Let's nail down when you'd want each of them.